Residents show the ability to analyze practice experience and perform practice-based improvement activities using a systematic methodology, including:

 Accessing of patient clinical information and previous pathology accessions via Medsite and Copath.

 Performance of computer searches of the medical literature.

-Accessing websites pertaining to LN/BM/Flow.
+Accessing websites pertaining to specific pathologic diagnoses and issues.

 Residents actively participate in the teaching of medical students and other health care professionals employed in the clinical pathology section, including: